arooshiverma/Image-Watermarking-using-DCT/README.md

 # Image-Watermarking-using-DCT
 Uses Discrete Cosine Transform(DCT) only.
 This is an invisible watermarking scheme.
 The algorithm also computes Normalized correlation between the actual and extracted watermark images.
-We also test a variety of geometric attacks.
+We also test a variety of geometric and signal-based attacks.

 ## Embedding Watermark
 The function watermark_image(img, wm) embeds the watermark wm into image img.